What is hydrotherapy?

 Improves Balance with consequent decrease in risk of falls: Water is a moving body.
 This makes it a very useful tool to challenge and retrain balance, with the ultimate benefit of reducing the risk of falls.

 Before your initial visit you will be sent out a form to fill in requesting some general questions about your health and physical capabilities.
-When you arrive for your assessment the Physiotherapist will conduct a risk assessment which will include how you enter and exit the pool.
+When you arrive for your consultation the Physiotherapist will conduct a risk assessment which will include how you enter and exit the pool.

 Once you are in the pool the Physiotherapist will use their diagnostic skills and clinical planning to assess you.
 From this the Physiotherapist will formulate a unique treatment plan for you.